Scan ACK clusters for potential risks such as resource quota shortages, and apply suggested fixes.

 -

-In the Set Inspection Rule pane, set TimeZone and Regular Task Rule (Daily), confirm the cluster information, read the warning message, and save the configuration.
-After you save the configuration, ACK inspects the cluster daily at the scheduled time.
+In the Set Inspection Rule pane, set TimeZone and Regular Task Rule (Daily), confirm the cluster information, and save.
+ACK inspects the cluster daily at the scheduled time.
 To run an inspection immediately, click Start in the Reports section.
-The results appear in the Reports section after the inspection completes.
+Results appear in the Reports section after the inspection completes.

 View inspection results